miyamotoxk/card/README.md

-# card
+# Card
-card design work
+Card design work
+It need to be carry on live server.